 8. Photographing Large Birds Vs Small Birds

-If you are interested in photographing large and small birds then you will need a focal length greater than 500mm.
+If you are interested in photographing large and small birds, you will need a focal length greater than 500mm.
 You can either make use of a teleconverter to increase the focal length.
 The other option is to go for a 600mm or 800mm focal length.

-9. Full Frame Camera Vs Half Frame Camera
+9. Full Frame Vs APS-C Camera

 The sensor size of your camera also needs to be considered before buying a camera lens for bird photography.
-If you are using a half frame camera body then you will get an additional crop factor benefit for focal length.
+If you are using a half-frame camera body then you will get an additional crop factor benefit for focal length.

-For a Nikon Crop body, the crop factor is 1.4.
-So the effective focal length would be 700mm.
-So, using a half frame camera body gives you the benefit of higher focal length, hence more range.
-But this comes at a price of lower image quality when compared to full frame camera bodies.
+Thus, using an APS-C camera body gives you the benefit of higher focal length, hence more range.
+But this comes at a price of lower image quality when compared to full-frame camera bodies.

 Choosing a camera lens for bird photography is really tough nowadays.
 It is because of the wide range of different types of camera lenses available from different manufacturers in various price ranges.